theaidran/AI/README.md

 Summarization will be automatically saved to your browser downloads directory.
 The summary file will also be available in Colab /content directory.

-On a free account, it is relatively slow and takes about 1 minute of work for 1k input words.
-So in the case of 30k words, it will take about 30 minutes.
 Summarization is in the form of bullet points.

 | Colab | Info